Tavisco/Palmkedex/README.md

 It contains all 905 Pokémons avaliable at the [PokeAPI](https://pokeapi.co/), which is the data source for this project.

 The low-res sprites for all pokemons were scrapped from the [rh-hideout/pokeemerald-expansion](https://github.com/rh-hideout/pokeemerald-expansion/tree/master) project.
 Many thanks to them for making the assets public!
-High-res sprites were scrapped from the PokeAPI as well.
+High-res sprites were scrapped from the PokeAPI.

 ## Why?
 Why not?
 Palm OS devices are really capable of having a pokedex, and none were really available before this.
 And when playing DS/3DS Pokemon games, you will mostly likely already have a stylus on your hand and guess what, said stylus will work prefectly fine on Palm OS devices but not on your phone!
 So it's a bit more convenient in that use-case.
 And of course, it's another excuse for you to give your trusty PDA a go ;) It was a great way of practice programing, nevertheless.